Working Papers

 paper presents a closed-form characterization of the allocation of resources in

 an overlapping generation's model of two-sided, partial altruism.
-Three
+Three assumptions

 Keywords: